 Do Low Traffic Neighbourhoods affect the emergency services?

-Each month, we meet with local authorities and London’s emergency services to discuss the Streetspace programme and any issues that it may be causing.
+Each month, we meet with local authorities and London’s emergency services to discuss road changes and any issues that they may be causing.
 This gives the emergency services awareness of the schemes and we review response time data to identify issues and adjust schemes if needed.

 Do Low Traffic Neighbourhoods just push traffic elsewhere?